I.

 to repeat the spell she'd only heard

 but once.
-Dejected, she said,
+Dejected,

 at the sound of her own voice